CA-CST-SII/Software-Standards/C#_Standards.md

 Use:
 <pre>
-someResult = a * b / ( c - g + f ) +
+someResult # a * b / ( c - g + f ) +
 4 * z;
 </pre>
 Or
 <pre>
-someResult = a * b / ( c - g + f ) +
+someResult # a * b / ( c - g + f ) +
       4 * z;
 </pre>

-Donít use:
+Don‚Äôt use:
 <pre>
-someResult = a * b / ( c - g +
+someResult # a * b / ( c - g +
 f ) + 4 * z;
 </pre>
-The first is preferred since the break occurs outside the parenthesized expression (i.e., flows and reads better with the order of operations in mind).
+The first is preferred since the break occurs outside the parenthesized expression (i.e.,

+flows and reads better with the order of operations in mind).

-NOTE: If you prefer to use indentation that lines variables and/or the right hand portion of expressions up with those on the previous line, then you MUST use tabs only to where the previous line began and spaces for the rest of the indentation.
-Otherwise, formatting will be disrupted for developers using tab lengths that differ from your own.
+NOTE: If you prefer to use indentation that lines variables and/or the right hand portion of

+expressions up with those on the previous line, then you MUST use tabs only to where the

+previous line began and spaces for the rest of the indentation.
+Otherwise, formatting will

+be disrupted for developers using tab lengths that differ from your own.

 Examples of using tab/char combinations to preserve alignment:
 <pre>
 >MethodCall( variableName1, variableName2, variableName3,
 >............variableName4, variableName5, variableName6 );

->var = a * b / ( c - g + f ) +
+>var # a * b / ( c - g + f ) +
 >......4 * z;
 </pre>
-Where '>' are tab chars and '.' are spaces (the spaces after the tab char must begin under the first char of the previous line).
-For this reason it may be easier to simply indent with an additional tab rather than align continuations of variable lists and expressions.
+Where '>' are tab chars and '.' are spaces (the spaces after the tab char must begin under

+the first char of the previous line).
+For this reason it may be easier to simply indent with

-====Declarations====
+an additional tab rather than align continuations of variable lists and expressions.

+####Declarations####
-=====Number of Declarations per Line=====
+#####Number of Declarations per Line#####
-One declaration per line is recommended since it allows for commenting should the variable name not suffice.
+One declaration per line is recommended since it allows for commenting should the variable

+name not suffice.
 In other words,
 <pre>
 int floorNumber;
 int totalFloors; // The total number of floors in the building
 </pre>

 Do not put more than one variable on a line unless their usage is closely related.
+Do not

-Do not put variables of different types on the same line when declaring them.
+put variables of different types on the same line when declaring them.
 Example:
 <pre>
 int a, b; // What is 'a'?
 What does 'b' stand for?
 </pre>
 The above example also demonstrates the drawbacks of non-obvious variable names.

-=====Initialization=====
+#####Initialization#####
 Wherever possible try to initialize local variables as soon as they are declared.

 For example:
 <pre>
-string mLastName = string.Empty;
+string mLastName # string.Empty;
 </pre>
 Or
 <pre>
-string lastName = curEmployee.LastName;
+string lastName # curEmployee.LastName;
 </pre>
 Or
 <pre>
-double hoursWorked = timePeriod.Hours;
+double hoursWorked # timePeriod.Hours;
 </pre>

 Note: If you initialize a dialog try to use the using statement:
 <pre>
-using( OpenFileDialog openFileDialog = new OpenFileDialog() ) {
+using( OpenFileDialog openFileDialog # new OpenFileDialog() ) {
 ...
 }
 </pre>

-=====Class, Interface, and Method Declarations===== *The opening brace "{" appears in the next line after the declaration statement.
+#####Class, Interface, and Method Declarations#####
+*The opening brace "{" appears in the next line after the declaration statement.
-*The closing brace "}" starts a line by itself indented to match its corresponding opening brace.
+*The closing brace "}" starts a line by itself indented to match its corresponding opening

+brace.

 For example:
 <pre>